 Detailed Targeting: Demographics, Interests and Behaviors.

-The options given above are great in terms of defining your target audience.
+The options give above are great in terms of defining your target audience.
 However, they are rather broad.
-If we run with this audience, our ads will be delivered to women in Amarillo who are over 20 regardless of whether they are interested in wedding cakes or not.
+If we run with this audience, our ads will be delivered to women in Amarillo who are over 30 regardless of whether they are interested in wedding cakes or not.

-Fortunately, we can narrow down on our audience using the Detailed targeting section.
-In this section, Demographics, Interests and Behaviors are used to zoom in on a target audience.
+Fortunately, we can narrow down on our audience using the detailed targeting section.
+In this section, Demographics, Interests and Behaviors are used to narrow down on a target audience.
 For this example, we will target the following people;

 2. You can target Custom Audiences